$500K can be enough money to retire on. Even as early as age 50!

 What was happening in that period from October 2020 until February 2022?
 The Federal Reserve was printing money like crazy.
 Yes, it did stoke inflation, but we enjoyed a more-than-offsetting boost in asset prices.

 Starting in 2022, we had the opposite situation.
 The stock market was topping, and we didn’t want to fight the Fed.
-We sold high, and look what happened since:
+We sold high and avoided losses on the other side:

-EXG and GDV: Each Down 13% Since We Cashed In
+EXG and GDV: Dropped 13% After We Cashed In

 Might we buy these funds back someday?
 Of course.
 When the time is right.